 Westerners who spend enough time around Thais quickly learn how close most Thais are to their families.
-But, even westerners who live many years in Thailand don’t always understand how deep a Thai’s connection with their family is or what it means if they’re in a relationship or marriage with a Thai.
+But, even westerners who live many years in Thailand don’t always understand how deep a Thai’s connection with their family is or what it means if they are in a relationship or a marriage with a Thai.

-Like most Asian cultures, Thais are closer to their families than most westerners are, which shows in every aspect of their lives.
+Like most Asian cultures, Thais are closer to their families than most westerners, which shows in every aspect of their lives.

-Thais Will Usually Live With Their Family – Not only will the majority of Thais, both male and female, live with their families while in university, they’ll often also continue to live with them after graduation, and beyond.
+Thais Will Usually Live With Their Family – Not only will the majority of Thais, both male and female, live with their families while in university, they also often also continue to live with them after graduation and beyond.

 When they get married, a large percentage of Thais still live with one of the couple’s parents up to and even after they have children of their own.
 For a Thai, who is close to their family, it seems alien to think about living away from them.

 Plus, when they become adults and have a family of their own, why deprive their parents of their grand children?
 And, why spend more money on a house of your own, if you can live cheaper with your parents?